qferre/atypeak/README.md

 ### Data format

 If you replace the provided data in ./data/input_raw with your own data, please use the following format :

+And remember to replace the parameters :
+CRM_FILE and
+PEAKS_FILE in the Makefile
+and CRM_FILE in the YAML

 #### CRM file